Velenir/workers-journey/app/marked/Shared/SharedExample.md

 Now lets open a few pages/tabs with the code above.

 With styling applied it can be represented like the panel below.

-Try first opening a new window/tab from [here]() interacting with it here.
+First click [here](/example/shared_worker/) to open a couple of new windows/tabs.
+They will all share the same **Worker** with this page.
+Then try interacting with that **Shared Worker** across multiple parent pages.

 ---